nestauk/sg_covid_impact/reports/technical_report/4_results.md

 Figure [@fig:topic_trend_by_section] shows the topic activity in SIC sections over time, with the bottom of the plot showing the trends in the top 5 topics for each section.
 We see that four topics (0, 3, 6, 8) dominate the activity of most sections.
-Trends within sections are mostly non-existent apart from particularly evident temporal trends in Agriculture, Forestry And Fishing, and Manufacturing sections; however these trends are for the vague four dominant (and uninformative) topics.
+Trends within sections are mostly non-existent apart from particularly evident temporal trends in *Agriculture, Forestry And Fishing*, and *Manufacturing* sections; however these trends are for the four dominant, and uninformative, topics.
 Performing trend analysis with only three time-points is not an ideal exercise when we do not know when in the month the notices were collected - they could have all been collected at the beginning of a month or randomly distributed throughout.

-Thinking that The section level of SIC was perhaps too coarse, we explored topic activity levels at the SIC division level; however this did not yield any clearer insight.
+Thinking that the section level of SIC was perhaps too coarse, we explored topic activity levels at the SIC division level; however this did not yield any clearer insight.

 We tested the correlation between topic activity in SIC sections and the google trends exposure score ([@sec:exposure]) but no relation existed - correlations were generally small and appeared normally distributed around zero.

 In light of the 3rd hierarchy level containing four dominant topics, we tested the 2nd hierarchy level to explore whether any useful finer structure would be revealed.
-There were no longer four dominant topics and a few more common sense features appeared such as Public administration business websites talking about grants;
+There were no longer four dominant topics and a few more common sense features appeared such as *Public administration* business websites talking about grants;
  however this level of the hierarchy was diffuse and remained uninformative about the impacts of Covid-19 on businesses.
-Furthermore, one particularly troubling feature was revealed, the topic activity for Accomodation and Food Services was zero in topic 125 which contains the top words: "delivery", "order", "shop", "store", "collection", "item", "collect", "your_order", "card", "royal_mail".
+Furthermore, one particularly troubling feature was revealed, the topic activity for *Accomodation and Food Services* was zero in topic 125 which contains the top words: "delivery", "order", "shop", "store", "collection", "item", "collect", "your_order", "card", "royal_mail".
- The topic activity for topic 125 in Wholesale and Retail Trade businesses is only 0.02.
+ The topic activity for topic 125 in *Wholesale and Retail Trade* businesses is only 0.02.
 We would expect both these sectors to be talking about this topic!

 This shortcoming raised fresh questions over whether the data was of sufficient quality and whether there were features in the data that led to data not being suitable for an analysis of this type.